 Over the past few years, several cities and states have enacted “predictive scheduling” laws that provide hourly employees with more predictable work schedules.
 These well-intentioned laws are a response to the challenges associated with “on-call” scheduling to accommodate influxes of customers at irregular times.
 While on-call scheduling gives business owners flexibility, hourly employees cannot always anticipate pay, establish a healthy work-life balance or determine the number of hours they are required to work each week.

 Businesses have opposed these laws on the grounds that changing staffing requirements are often caused by unforeseeable events such as inclement weather, employee call-outs, and unposted community events.
 Nevertheless, current predictive scheduling laws on the books apply to retail, quick-service restaurant and hospitality establishments of a certain size to help employees plan their schedules and budgets.
-Recently, Philadelphia and Chicago became the latest cities to pass predictive scheduling laws with Fair Workweek Employment Standards Ordinances and they join the ranks with Emeryville (California), New York City, San Francisco, and Seattle, as well as the state of Oregon (see Table 1 for details).
+Recently, Philadelphia and Chicago became the latest cities to pass predictive scheduling laws with Fair Workweek Employment Standards Ordinances and they join the ranks with Emeryville (California), New York City, San Francisco, and Seattle, as well as the state of Oregon.
 Other cities and states are considering similar legislation.
-See Table 1 and 2 for details on each of these local laws.

 As these predictive scheduling laws become more commonplace, hospitality, retail and quick-service restaurant business will be forced to rethink how they create schedules and manage an hourly workforce.
 Specifically, these laws create a delicate balancing act across three parameters: